Philosemitism: In Asia

 Very few Jews live in East Asian countries, but Jews are viewed in an especially positive light in some of them, partly owing to their shared wartime experiences during the Second World War.
 Examples include South Korea, Japan, and China.

 China

 According to Mary J. Ainslie, philosemitism in China is "part of a civilizationist narrative designed to position China as globally central and superior".

 South Korea

 In general, Jews are stereotyped with characteristics that in South Korean culture are considered positive: intelligence, business-savviness and commitment to family values and responsibility, while in the Western world, the first of the two aforementioned stereotypes more often have the negatively interpreted equivalents of guile and greed.
 The South Korean ambassador to Israel, Ma Young-sam said that, in South Korean primary schools, the Talmud should be mandatory reading.
-Oscar nominee [Youn Yuh-jung] said that she hopes Koreans will one day dominate the entertainment and culture industries, just as the Jews had occupied it.
+Oscar nominee Youn Yuh-jung said that she hopes Koreans will one day dominate the entertainment and culture industries, just as the Jews had occupied them.